justinbeadleelevate/elevateGPT1/src/app/change-log/update.md

 - In the chat with file feature, you can now see citations within the responses.
 Simply click on the citation to access the related context.

-- You can now upload files to existing chats, allowing you to chat with multiple files simultaneously.
+- You can upload files to existing chats, allowing you to chat with multiple files simultaneously.

 #